SHROPSHIRE’S PREMIER

 Have you considered whether you would like a hot tub that would need electrical work to be carried out on your property?

-All hot tub installations are subject to the 18th Edition IEE Regulations which state that a hot tub must be installed on its own, seperate and suitably rated 240V single phase fused spur back to the consumer unit and protected by its own seperate RCD.
+All hot tub installations are subject to the 18th Edition IEE Regulations which state that a hot tub must be installed on its own, separate and suitably rated 240V single phase fused spur back to the consumer unit and protected by its own separate RCD.
 The installation must be signed off and certified by a qualified electrician in accordance with Part P of building regulations.

 The cost of the work will be entirely dependent on the scope needed and, most significantly, the length of the cable run, which is usually in steel wire armoured between your consumer unit and where the spa is to be sited.
 So, the nearer this is to your consumer unit, the lower your electrical installation costs will be.

-Conquest Spas by Saratoga offer various models to suit you in a 13 amp option.
+Earth Spas offer various models to suit you in a 13 amp option.
 This would mean that the hot tub would require an external RCD as opposed to any further electrical work to be carried out.

 How is my hot tub delivered?